 Pursuant to Florida Statute 231.40, each instructional employee shall be credited with sick leave hours equivalent to four (4) days of sick leave as of the first day of employment, and one (1) day of sick leave a month to be credited at the end of each month, not to exceed ten (10) days per year for ten month employees.
-Full-time support employees shall be credited with sick leave hours equivalent to four (4) days of sick leave at the end of the first month of employment and one (1) day of sick leave a month to be credited at the end of each month thereafter.
+Full-time support employees shall be credited with sick leave hours equivalent to four (4) days of sick leave at the end of the first month of employment and one (1) day of sick leave a month to be credited at the end of the first month of employment and one (1) day of sick leave a month to be credited at the end of each month thereafter.
 The rate at which sick leave is accrued does not increase with years of service.
 No employee will earn more than the equivalent of one day per month for the total months contracted in a fiscal year.